rubys/wunderbar/docs/Wiki.md

-Use of the Markdown feature requires [kramdown](http://rubygems.org/gems/kramdown), [nokogiri](http://rubygems.org/gems/nokogiri), and [sanitize](http://rubygems.org/gems/sanitize), the latter being used if the input is tainted (which is the case in this wiki application).
+Use of the Markdown feature requires [kramdown](http://rubygems.org/gems/kramdown), [nokogiri](http://rubygems.org/gems/nokogiri), and

 This wiki will autosave changes every 5 seconds using _Ajax_ calls back to the same page on the server: